silkroadnomad/orbit-blog/README.md

     - [ ] e2e tests
     - [ ] ci / cd
 - UI related
+    - [ ] show connected peers
+    - [x] get local & remote ip/port (IceInfo) to construct WebRTC-SDP and a QR-Code
+    - [x] create a scanner to scan WebRTC-SDP-Info to connect without relay to remote peer
     - [x] deploy to IPFS
     - [x] markdown support for posts
     - [ ] markdown support for comments